Magnus Eliassen

-Magnus Eliassen (born 2 January 1981 in Bodø, Norway) is a Norwegian singer-songwriter and record producer.
+Magnus Eliassen (born 2 January 1981 in Bodø) is a Norwegian singer-songwriter and record producer.

 In 2003, under the pseudonym Magnetisk Nord, he released his debut EP Tinglysing.
 He had a single entitled "Lois is Happy".
 In 2005, he released his studio solo album entitled Second Grace on Monomegamy Records and gaining popularity won the by:Larm Audience Award in 2006.
 Since then, he has had a number of releases and collaborations.